 Advisor: Le’Tina Giles

-The Christian Crusade club was recently started as an open forum for Christians.
+The Christian Crusade club was started as an open forum for Christians.
 They will participate in bible study and off campus field trips to Christian Leadership Conferences.

 Advisor: Melissa Wood